 Family-friendly and guaranteed to fascinate visitors of all ages, Science World at TELUS World of Science is a hands-on educational science museum in the heart of False Creek in Vancouver, BC.
 Instantly recognizable thanks to its unique globular ‘golf ball’ design, Science World has been inspiring young scientists since opening in 1989, with more than 13 million visitors passing through the exhibits over the years.

 Science World’s iconic geodesic dome was originally built for the Expo 86 World Fair and following the end of the celebrations, it doubled in size from 55,000 square feet to 100,000 square feet.
-Opening in the late 1980s, Science World expanded again in 2001 with the addition of Kidspace (a gallery for ages 2 to 6), the state-of-the-art Science Theatre, Our World Gallery, Eureka!
-Gallery and BodyWorks.
+Opening in the late 1980s, Science World expanded again in 2001 with the addition of Kidspace (a gallery for ages 2 to 6), the state-of-the-art Science Theatre, and Our World Gallery.
+The Eureka!
+Gallery opened in 2002 and BodyWorks in 2007.
 In 2004, a $9m deal with TELUS saw the False Creek facility renamed as TELUS World of Science and since then, the center has added a unique outdoor science area, as well as renovating and increasing the size of the galleries.

 Today it’s still an important and well loved part of the cityscape of Downtown Vancouver.